g2384/Life-In-The-UK/Facts.md

 - There are now a record number of people aged 85 and over.
 - This has an impact on the cost of **pensions** and **health care**.

-In the 2009 Citizenship Survey:
-- 70%: Christian
-- 21%: no religion
-- 4%: Muslim
-- 2%: Hindu
-- 1%: Sikh
-- less than 0.5%: Jewish, Buddhist
-- 2%: follow another religion

 ### Ethnic diversity

 - The UK population is ethnically diverse and changing rapidly, especially in large cities such as London.